-Charges all City Departments with the responsibility for achieving the goals and actions set forth in San Francisco’s Housing Element.
-This includes requiring the Departments to complete a Housing Delivery Performance Assessment and Improvement Plan within the next three months as well as certain additional steps related to removing barriers to housing, so that City procedures can be changed to prioritize and expedite housing approvals
+Charges all City Departments with responsibility for achieving the goals and actions set forth in San Francisco’s Housing Element.
+Departments completed Housing Delivery Performance Assessment and Improvement Plans as required by May 1, and the Interdepartmental Implementation Team submitted an Action Plan by July 1.
+These efforts are focused on changing City procedures to prioritize and expedite housing approvals.

 3. Set Initial Legislative Actions and Timeline